 - Obtain a passenger (P), school bus (S), or hazmat (H) endorsement for the first time.

-Under the new requirements, an entry-level driver must successfully complete a prescribed program of theory and behind-the-wheel instruction before taking the CDL skills test.
-This training must be provided by a school or other entity listed on FMCSA's Training Provider Registry (TPR).
+Under the FMCSA requirements, an entry-level driver must successfully complete a prescribed program of theory and behind-the-wheel instruction before taking the CDL skills test.
+This training must be provided by a school or other entity listed on the FMCSA's Training Provider Registry (TPR).
 To be listed on the TPR, training providers need to meet specific requirements addressing:

 News & FAQs

 - The new entry-level driver training rule is here!
 2/3/22

 - FMCSA’s Training Provider Registry (TPR) goes live 6/29/21

 - FMCSA releases more entry-level driver training information 3/26/21

 - FMCSA proposes compliance extension for two facets of ELDT 7/19/19

 The ELDT rule requires a standard curriculum in five areas of instruction: Basic Operation, Safe Operating Procedures, Advanced Operating Practices, Vehicle Systems and Reporting Malfunctions, and Non-Driving Activities.
 There isn't a minimum number of training hours required, however, the instructor must cover all the topics listed within each area of instruction.
 An assessment is then used to determine the driver-trainee's proficiency.
 Driver-trainees must achieve an overall minimum score of 80% on the theory assessment.